daya448/relevancy-benchmark/README.md

 |---	|---	|---	|---	|---	|
 | 2000511 	| 0.12 	| 0.18 	| 0.18 	| - 	|
 | 2056158 	| 0.01 	| 0.05 	| 0.028 	| - 	|

+## Additional Notes

+- Queries used for benchmarking are read using search_queries.py
+- For the elser_query to work, field name "text_elser" should be generated using the field "text"